Saturday, March 9, 2024, 3 - 6pm

-Sixty-two years have passed.
+Sixty-three years have passed.
 It is simply hard to believe in May of 1961, Gordon Woodside rented a large old home on First Hill, built art walls and painted the modest building.
 We printed a few hundred flyers and made a list of all the people we knew who could afford to spend a few hundred dollars.
 Not a very long list!
 And opened a fine art gallery dedicated to the artists of our region.

 So much has changed since then.
 We have been through thirteen Presidents, the end of the Cold war and the dawn of the information age.
 We have seen the hyper-revolution of the technology age and it’s effect on nearly every aspect of our lives.